Environment & Sustainability

 Marc is the dry grape skins, seeds and stalks that are left after the grapes are pressed and it is one of the main by-products of the wine making process.
 We utilize the marc to make our own compost.
 This traditional composting material is spread under the vines where it acts like a protective mulch that reduces water usage in the vineyard by up to 30%.
 The marc also provides valuable nutrients to the soil as it breaks down.
 Over a four year cycle the entire vineyard receives a boost from this material which would otherwise be discarded.

-Cover crops are sown between the vine rows over the winter season when the vines are dormant.
+As well cover crops are sown between the vine rows over the winter season when the vines are dormant.
 We plant crops such as peas and beans that return nutrients to the soil and reduce the need for fertilizer throughout the vine growing season.
 The cover crops also help to improve the soil structure and they out compete weeds and prevent them from emerging.

 Cooling tanks of wine during the fermentation process is an integral part of making wine.
 Maintaining a cool temperature during a white wine fermentation allows the fresh fruit flavours to develop in the finished wine.
 In red wine a cooler temperature reduces the rate of fermentation while aiding the extract of phenolic compounds from the grapes.
 In Bendigo the installation of new, efficient insulated tanks in the winery has allowed faster and much more efficient cooling of the tanks and wine.
 The new tanks have decreased the energy requirements for cooling and reduced our carbon footprint.